 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Avoid close proximity or contact with people who are sick, especially if COVID-19 is spreading in your community.
+- Avoid close proximity or contact with people who are sick.

 - Avoid going to work or public spaces when you are sick.